skius/stringlang/README.md

 ### Context (functions and arguments)

-To evaluate a `StringLang` program, the interpreter needs an `stringlang.Context` object.
+To evaluate a `StringLang` program, the interpreter needs a `stringlang.Context` object.
 It contains fields which allow the interpreter's user to supply their custom built-in functions and arguments to the program.
 See `cmd/stringlang/main.go` for an example.

 There is a channel available with `context.GetExitChannel()` for quickly killing the whole evaluation.
-Additionally, one can set the (approximate) maximum stack space in bytes the `StringLang` program is allowed to use by setting `context.MaxStackSize` to a non-negative number. `cmd/stringlang/main.go` also contains examples for these two features.
+Additionally, one can set the (approximate) maximum stack space in bytes the `StringLang` program is allowed to use with `context.SetMaxStackSize(int)` to a non-negative number. `cmd/stringlang/main.go` also contains examples for these two features.

 ## Why?